mozilla/skywriter/docs/tutorials/gui.html.markdown

 --------------------

 To make our toolbar look like a toolbar, we need to add some styles.
-In order to support themes properly, Bespin uses [LESS](http://lesscss.org), which is an extended CSS syntax.
+In order to support themes properly, Skywriter uses [LESS](http://lesscss.org), which is an extended CSS syntax.

 In the `tutorialtoolbar` directory, create a `resources` directory.
 In there, create a file called `toolbar.less`.
-We need to tell Bespin's theme manager about this file, so we need to add one more thing to the `provides` property in `package.json`:
+We need to tell Skywriter's theme manager about this file, so we need to add one more thing to the `provides` property in `package.json`: